deephyper/deephyper/docs/quickstart/local.rst

 Running locally
 ***************

 This section will show you how to run Hyperparameter or neural architecture on your local machine.
-All searches can be run throw command line or using python.
+All search can be run throw command line or using python.

 Hyperparameter search (HPS)
 ===========================